-#KnowYourRights.
+Know Your Rights.
 It’s important for your safety.
 And, knowing your rights is not enough to protect you, your friends, your child, or your family from harm.

-Knowledge alone cannot protect us– but in many situations, informed action can.
+Knowledge alone cannot protect us– and, in many situations, informed action can.
 Informed action grows from the powerful combination of knowledge plus skill, along with the confidence to use them together effectively in potentially dangerous situations when we need to act quickly under stress.

-Adults often have clear ideas of what they want kids in their care to know or do to be safe in those situations.
-Most are comfortable discussing and explaining what they want kids to do.
+Adults often have clear ideas of what they want kids in their care to know or do to be as safe as possible in situations where their rights may be violated and people in positions of authority may not be using their power safely.
+Most adults are very comfortable discussing and explaining what they want kids to do.
 For example:

 An adult concerned about youth knowing their rights with police might explain the importance of knowing phrases like, “I do not consent to a search,” and “Am I free to go?”
 They might discuss the importance of tone of voice, of keeping hands open and visible, and many other details they want young people to remember.